 Where the AAT has jurisdiction, it will decide the application exercising the same powers and discretions as the minister.
-It will consider the legal validity of the order and also any policies which it considers are appropriate.
+It will consider the legal validity of the order and also any policies that it considers are appropriate.
 The AAT is not bound by the policies used by the minister but it is bound by any “directions” made by the minister under section 499 of the Migration Act.

 A non-citizen is deemed to be of bad character if they have a “substantial criminal record”.
 This is defined in section 501(7) to include being:

-•sentenced to death;
+• sentenced to death;

-•sentenced to imprisonment for life;
+• sentenced to imprisonment for life;

-•sentenced to a term of imprisonment of 12 months or more;
+• sentenced to a term of imprisonment of 12 months or more;

-•sentenced to two or more terms of imprisonment (on one or more occasions) where the total of those terms is two years or more; or
+• sentenced to two or more terms of imprisonment (on one or more occasions) where the total of those terms is two years or more; or

-•acquitted of an offence on the grounds of unsoundness of mind or insanity as a result of which the person has been detained in a facility or institution.
+• acquitted of an offence on the grounds of unsoundness of mind or insanity as a result of which the person has been detained in a facility or institution.

 A non-citizen is also deemed to be of bad character if they have (or had) an association with another individual, a group or an organisation, whom the minister reasonably suspects has been or is involved in criminal conduct.
 The minister’s policy states that this includes having an “alliance”, “link” or “connection” and includes a person with blood or family ties to a criminal organisation.
 Actual membership of a criminal organisation is not essential.
 A non-citizen can also be found to be of bad character even if their criminal record is less than the above, as the minister or delegate can still have regard to either past and present criminal conduct or past and present general conduct.
 “Criminal conduct” means conduct that is punishable by law and has actually been punished by conviction for an offence.